 What does the future hold?
-If one thing is for certain, it’s past successes are of little indication for future endeavors.
+If one thing is certain, its past successes are of little indication for future endeavors.
 Yet, we can’t help but fall into that trap, thinking that we are going along fine and dandy before it all comes crashing down.

 That future is what Nathalie Chazeaux (Isabelle Huppert) has on her plate.
 Up to this point, her past has been one of success.
 In addition to a successful career as a high school philosophy teacher, Nathalie has also has penned a reputable textbook and a series of monographs for educational purposes.
-She is married to another philosopher, Heinz (André Marcon), her kids are grown and ready to leave the nest and a former student, Fabien (Roman Kolinka)—a bright kid who did not complete his studies, instead following the call of a communist anarchist—returns and provides Nathalie with a bit of hope.
-What a good life I’ve lead.
+She is married to another philosopher, Heinz (André Marcon), her kids are grown and ready to leave the nest, and a former student, Fabien (Roman Kolinka)—a bright kid who did not complete his studies, instead following the call of a communist anarchist—returns and provides Nathalie with a bit of hope.
+What a good life she’s lead.

 It’s an impressive visual, one that perfectly illustrates divorce and the shape of things to come for Nathalie.
-After her husband leaves, her mother dies and her children pursue their own lives, Nathalie’s life will sadly start to resemble Swiss cheese.
+After her husband leaves, her mother dies, and her children pursue their own lives, Nathalie’s life will sadly start to resemble Swiss cheese.
 What is to come next?
-Who can say, but it’s probably going to be tough.
+Hard to say, but it’s probably going to be tough.

 Written & Directed by Mia Hansen-Løve

 Starring: Isabelle Huppert, André Marcon, Roman Kolinka, Edith Scob

 Sundance Selects, Rated PG-13, Running time 102 minutes, Opens December 9, 2016